 Before discussing the experimental results it needs to be clear what circuitry is used in these experiments and what behavior we expect.
-Keeping in mind, that these are theoretical values and will most likely not be exactly the same as those found in actual hardware, as all values given will always be within some error as defined by their manufacturer.
+Keeping in mind, that these values are purely theoretical and will most likely not be exactly the same as those found in actual hardware.

 Each of the three voltage regimes that will be observed on the Powerlt Board, 48V 9.6V and 1.8V, has a voltage- and in the cases of 48V and 1.8V also a current-measurement circuit.
-Additionally we have a temperature sensor built into the STM32 Chip.
+Additionaly we have a temperature sensor built into the STM32 Chip.